DoWhyWhy/PolyRegression-Model-PyTorch/README.md

 <h2>Understanding the Problem Statement</h2>

 The task is a predictive-modelling, regression problem where the model needs to predict the price of the car, given a set of features.
-The dataset used in the project is raw and needs
+The dataset used in the project is raw and needs to